8eni/last-man-standing-smart-contract/README.md

 - Chairperson submits winners, users confirm these these are correct by consensyus
 - clean up checkForWinner logic
-- Cut down gas TXN's costs, use memory
+- Cut down gas TXN's costs, by using memory